0xqq/stFlink/README.md

 Official documentation:
 [https://ci.apache.org/projects/flink/flink-docs-release-1.2/setup/building.html]

-We recommend using the provided Apache Flink 1.2.0 source code in this repo since it's proven to work well with provided stFlink library implementation
+We recommend using the provided Apache Flink 1.2.0 source code in this repo since it's proven to work well with provided stFlink library implementation.

+Following instructions have been tested and are proven to work well on Ubuntu 16.04 Xenial 64bit linux distribution.

 ## Build Apache Flink 1.2.0 for Scala 2.11